vdudhmal/RTR-5.0-on-android/README.md

 - Lighting models (diffuse, Phong, Blinn-Phong, per-vertex, per-fragment)
 - Texture mapping (basic textures, procedurally generated textures)
 - Framebuffers & post-processing

-This repository is a valuable resource for students and professionals interested in enhancing their understanding of real-time rendering and OpenGL development on Android.